dafny-lang/dafny/docs/OnlineTutorial/Modules.md

   function f(): T { 0 }
 }
 module Mod {
-  export reveals h, provides A
+  export reveals h provides A
   import A = Helpers
   function h(): A.T { A.f() }
 }